silhavyj/KIV-FJP-compiler/README.md

 call foo();
 ```
-There aren't any parameters being passed into the function nor any return values.
+There aren't any parameters being passed into a function nor any return values.
 Hence, every function is
-technically a void function that returns no parameters.
+technically a void function that returns no values.
 As shown below, we do allow nested functions.

 ```
 START